ITGlobal/CLI/docs/core/index.md

 `AnsiString` offers few ways to to create and manage it:

-* explicit type convertion from a string:
+* explicit type conversion from a string:

   ```csharp
   var ansiStr = (AnsiString)"foo bar";